 The password can be up to eight characters long.
-When you finish typing the password and press Tab, each character of the password is replaced by a bullet to help keep that password private.
+When you press Tab, the password is replaced by bullets for privacy.
+Make sure to inform the user of the exact password, including capitalization.

-3. Close the window and click Save in the dialog box that appears.
+3. Close the window, and then click Save in the dialog box.